sniner/docuware-client/README.md

     json.dump(session, f)
 ```

-From then on you have to reuse the session, otherwise you will be locked out of the DocuWare server for a period of
+From then on you have to reuse the session, otherwise you will be locked out of
-time (10 minutes or longer).
-As the session cookie may change on subsequent logins, update the session file on every
+the DocuWare service for a period of time (10 minutes or even longer).
+As the
+session cookie may change on subsequent logins, update the session file on
-login.
+every login.

 ```python
 session_file = pathlib.Path(".session")